 For an in-depth discussion on vocal plosives and microphones, check out my article Top 10 Tips For Eliminating Microphone Pops And Plosives.

 More On The Technical Details Of Holding A Microphone

 I wanted to mention a few more details about the typical cardioid polar pattern of “presentation microphones.”

 The cardioid polar pattern is the most common directional microphone pattern.
-The diaphragm is open to external sound pressure on both sides (though more so at the front than the rear).
+The diaphragm is open to external sound pressure on both sides (though more at the front than at the rear).

 For a full description of the cardioid pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

 Directional to Omnidirectional

 Holding the cardioid microphone by its head or grille will block the rear ports of the capsule.
 With the rear ports blocked, sound pressure variance happens at the front side of the diaphragm only.